- Licensing Services

 Q: Are there any restrictions on advertising?

 A: Retailers are limited to one 1,600 square inch sign bearing their business/trade name.
 They cannot put products on display to the general public such as through window fronts.
 No licensee can advertise marijuana/infused product in any form or through any medium whatsoever within 1,000 ft. of school grounds, playgrounds, child care, public parks, libraries, or game arcades that allows minors to enter.
-Also, you can’t advertise on public transit vehicles/shelters or on any publically owned or operated property.
+Also, you can’t advertise on public transit vehicles/shelters or on any publicly owned or operated property.

 Q: Will non-Washington residents be able to purchase marijuana?